jamesahorne/milestone-4/README.md

 - As a user wanting to view their profile, I click on the Profile link in the navigation menu.
 - As a user wanting to reset their password, on either the Log In page or Profile page, I click the Reset My Password link and follow the instructions.

-CHANGES MADE
+### Mock Ups
+I created mock ups for small, medium and large screens, which are in the [mockups directory](https://github.com/jamesahorne/milestone-4/blob/master/mockups/mockups.pdf).
+The changes I’ve made to the mock ups are:
-About page - I decided to indent all headers except for h1s.
-In the mock up, no headers are indented In the bug and feature forms, I removed the option for setting the status of a ticket, with the default set to ToDo, so that only an admin can change the ticket status.
+- Indent all headers except for h1s.
+In the mock up, no headers are indented.
+- Remove the option for setting the status of a ticket in the bug and feature forms.
+The default is now set to “ToDo”, so that only an admin can change the ticket status.
+- Categorise some links in the navigation menu.
+This is neater and uses up less space in the navigation menu.

 ## Technologies Used
 Django Rest Framework - for rendering the chart.js data (?? is that right?)